xalanq/cf-tool/README.md

   cf sid 52531875      Use default web browser to open the submission 52531875's page. cf sid               Open the last submission's page. cf race 1136         If the contest 1136 has not started yet, it will countdown.
 When the
-                       countdown ends, it will open dashboard and problems' pages, and parse samples. cf pull 100          Pull all problems' latest codes of contest 100 into "./100/<problem-id>". cf pull 100 a        Pull the latest code of problem "a" of contest 100 into "./100/<problem-id>". cf pull ac 100 a     Pull the "Accepted" or "Pretests passed" code of problem "a" of contest 100.
+                       countdown ends, it will open all problems' pages and parse samples. cf pull 100          Pull all problems' latest codes of contest 100 into "./100/<problem-id>". cf pull 100 a        Pull the latest code of problem "a" of contest 100 into "./100/<problem-id>". cf pull ac 100 a     Pull the "Accepted" or "Pretests passed" code of problem "a" of contest 100.